laravel/nova-docs/src/5.0/installation.md

 ## Authentication & Security

-Nova utilises [Laravel Fortify](https://laravel.com/docs/fortify) and offers Two Factor Authentication, E-mail Verification and Password Confirmation.
-By default this feature is not enabled by default but can be enabled with just few changes within your `app/Providers/NovaServiceProvider.php` file.
+Nova utilizes [Laravel Fortify](https://laravel.com/docs/fortify) and offers Two Factor Authentication, E-mail Verification and Password Confirmation.
+By default, this feature is not enabled but can be enabled with just a few changes within your `app/Providers/NovaServiceProvider.php` file.

-### Using Nova as Secondary Login
+### Using Nova as a Secondary Login

-It is common to have a separate frontend login for normal users and backend login specifically for admin and Nova will internally determine if Fortify's routes should be loaded by checking if the application is loaded with either `App\Providers\FortifyServiceProvider` or `App\Providers\JetstreamServiceProvider`.
+It is common to have a separate frontend login for normal users and a backend login specifically for admin and Nova will internally determine if Fortify's routes should be loaded by checking if the application is loaded with either `App\Providers\FortifyServiceProvider` or `App\Providers\JetstreamServiceProvider`.

-In order to skip the additional checks and force enabled Fortify's routes you can update `routes()` method in `App\Providers\NovaServiceProvider` class:
+To skip the additional checks and force enabled Fortify's routes you can update `routes()` method in `App\Providers\NovaServiceProvider` class:

 ```php
 namespace App\Providers;